Creatorpravin/Learning/Evaluation 1/algorithm.md

 **12. Remove duplicate from an array of an object by id and name? a. [{id: 1, name: ‘Stephen covey’ }, {id: 2, name: ‘Robin Sharma’ }, {id: 3, name:‘Tolstoy’}, {id: 3, name: ‘Tolstoy’}, {id: 5, name: ‘James clear’}]**

 **Algorithm**
+- Step 1.
+Use strict mode as public.
+- Step 2.
+Declare a constructor and a array.
+- Step 3.
+Use filter function to iterate the values in array.
+- Step 4.
+Declare two variable to check the name and id in consructor with has() method indicates whether the Set object contains the specified value.
+- Step 5.
+Check both values using ! && return the value.
+- Step 6.
+Then call the function with array and print it.
+- Step 7.
+Stop.

 **psuedocode**